jplandry-fork/winappCli/README.md

 ### Adding to Path

-The easiest way to use the CLI globally is to install it via the MSIX installer
+The easiest way to use the CLI globally is to install it via the [MSIX installer](https://github.com/microsoft/WinAppCli/releases/latest).

+You can also add it manually: Windows Search → Edit the system environment variables → Environment Variables → Path → Edit → New → Add the location (folder) of winapp CLI.

 ## 📋 Usage